-1. Mindfulness enhances mental clarity and prevents burnout.
+1. Mindfulness practices enhance mental clarity and prevent burnout.

 Whenever I start to lose focus in my writing, I know it’s time to take a mindfulness break.
 It’s time to get away from the computer, focus on my breath, close my eyes, look at the scenery outside the windows, etc. I would perceive what I’m feeling in my body or the surroundings and let my mind take a break from interpreting or organizing my thoughts.

 From experience, if I don’t take a mindfulness break when I start to lose focus in my work, my mind will tend to go down the route of searching random things on the Internet.
 Oftentimes, instead of feeling better or more focused, I felt more anxious, ungrounded, overwhelmed than before.
 My mind becomes more incoherent and tired as it is running a thousand miles per second trying to find something to avoid the pain of working.

 When the mind is tired or bored, instead of finding something else to do,

 take a mindfulness break.

 The mind thinks that finding other things to do helps to ease the pain.
 But the best thing to do is actually to switch off your mind completely and let it rest.
 Allow yourself to stop and disengage from thinking.
 Looking at something neutral such as the trees outside of your windows is better than reading the news on the Internet or social media.
 The former doesn’t trigger your mind to interpret as much while the latter tend to be more triggering which makes your mind work harder.